Advanced Lazy Expressions and Persistent Reductions¶

 In contrast, when we call lazy_expression.compute()

-In this section, we will see how persisted lazy expressions automatically adapt to changes in the dimensions and values of the original operands, such as arrays a
+In this section, we will see how persisted lazy expressions automatically adapt to changes in the dimensions and values of the original operands, such as the arrays a

 and b